How to Make Cannabis Infused Edibles

 This is a very important, but often overlooked step in the edible baking process.
 For those who are unfamiliar, the cannabinoids present is your starting material likely exist in their acidic, non-activated form.
 What does this mean?
 It means that THCa (‘a’ signifies acid) for instance, maintains many of the therapeutic properties associated with THC but NOT its psychoactive properties.
 Thus, if you desire the typical ‘high’ associated with edibles, you need to decarboxylate, or activate, your cannabinoids prior to infusing.
 Although the decarboxylation process begins immediately following the plant’s harvest, it must be accelerated with heat to ensure that all of the cannabinoids have converted from their acidic to their activated forms.
 For reference, this same process of decarboxylation is what occurs when you light up a one hitter or joint of cannabis.

 Unless you are working with a cannabis concentrate (like CO2 oil) that is labeled ‘activated’, you will need decarboxylate your starting material to maximize the effect of your edibles.
-To do so, we recommend preheating your over to approximately 220-225°F. It helps to use an oven thermometer to check the accuracy of your oven; ours ran nearly 20 degrees hotter than it was set!
+To do so, I recommend preheating your over to approximately 220-225°F. It helps to use an oven thermometer to check the accuracy of your oven; ours ran nearly 20 degrees hotter than it was set!
 The specific temperature will dictate how long it takes for your starting material to decarboxylate.
 As you can see on the chart below, it will likely take between 45 and 60 minutes to fully decarb your material at this temperature.
 If using a different temperature, be sure to adjust your oven time accordingly!

-We recommend slightly amending your decarb time based on the moisture levels in the starting material; very dry material will need less time and fresher material will need significantly more time (it needs to dry and then decarb).
+I recommend slightly amending your decarb time based on the moisture levels in the starting material; very dry material will need less time and fresher material will need significantly more time (it needs to dry and then decarb).
 In our experience, it is better to overdo the decarb than to come up short and not fully activate your cannabinoids.
 For reference, if you continue to decarb once all of the THCa has converted to THC, it will begin to convert to CBN, the strongest sedative of the known cannabinoids.
 Accordingly, if you desire sleep-inducing edibles, you should leave the tray of material in the oven longer than is suggested on this chart.
 The length of additional time will impact the ratio of THC to CBN in the edibles.

 If you want to use edibles for insomnia, a decarb time in excess of 2-3+ hours will convert significant amounts of THC to CBN and you will produce significantly more sedative edibles.

-We note that although the decarboxylation process can continue during the actual oil infusion, it happens at a significantly slower rate.
+Note that although the decarboxylation process can continue during the actual oil infusion, it happens at a significantly slower rate.
 Therefore, we suggest activating the material prior to placing it in the oil or butter.
 Here our specific recommendations for each type of starting material:

 - If using trim or buds, spread the ground starting material thinly on a cookie sheet and place in the oven at 220-225°F.